-Now that our local instances have references to corresponding Wikidata entities, we can start using the property values of the remote entities.
+Now that our local instances have references to corresponding Wikidata resources, we can start using the property values of the remote resources.

 Defining the Remote Data of Interest

-Our schema doesn’t know anything about the remote entities yet.
-We need to tell the system which properties we are interested in, and what format they have.
-The W3C Shapes Constraint Language (SHACL) is well suitable for that job.
-To identify remote properties we are interested in, we will define a SHACL node shape that carries property shapes for the relevant properties.
+Our schema doesn’t know anything about the remote resources yet.
+We need to tell TopBraid EDG which properties we are interested in, and what format they have.
+The W3C Shapes Constraint Language (SHACL) is well suited for that job.
+To identify remote properties we are interested in, we will define a SHACL node shape that carries property shapes for these properties.
 This acts like a “view” on the remote data and informs the system what kinds of SPARQL queries it needs to use to fetch the actual values.

 TopBraid EDG now offers another wizard that greatly simplifies the linkage with Wikidata.
 From the context menu of the new node shape, select “Add property shapes from Wikidata sample…”:

 The resulting dialog asks you for the ID of any example instance that may hold typical values.
 In our example, we pick Arnold’s wikidata ID Q2685 and click on “Load”:

 This dialog is fetching all properties of this sample instance, and allows you to browse the values – by expanding each property you are interested in.
-You can then select which properties you are interested in and (optionally) set cardinality and datatype constraints too.
+You can then select the properties of interest in and (optionally) set cardinality and datatype constraints for them.
 Above, we have selected the “height” property with a maximum cardinality (sh:maxCount) of 1, and datatype xsd:decimal.

 We can repeat this process for other sample instances in case they have values for other properties that we may want.
 For example to pick “death date” which wasn’t available for Arnold.
-Eventually, the system has generated suitable SHACL property shape declarations for all the selected properties, and attached them with our Wikidata Country shape:
+TopBraid EDG will generate suitable SHACL property shape declarations for all the selected properties, and attach them to our Wikidata Person shape: